SVeldman/timeseries_final_cpi/README.md

 # Forecasting Consumer Price Index Data
 This project explores statistical methods for time series analysis and forecasting of economic data.
-Our analysis focuses on the Consumer Price Index (CPI), as well as how it is influenced by
+Our analysis focuses on the Consumer Price Index (CPI), as well as how it is influenced by the Federal Reserve Funds Rate, Producer Price Index, Housing Index, and Unemployment Rate.

 ## Models:
 - Univariate ARIMA